Bempong-Sylvester-Obese/Food-segmentation-with-pre-trained-model/readme.md

 Please refer to their respective licenses for model usage terms.

-## 🙏 Acknowledgments

-- GroundingDINO team for the excellent object detection model
-- MobileSAM team for the lightweight segmentation model
-- The open-source community for various supporting libraries

----

-**Note**: This project is designed for educational and research purposes.
+**Note**: This project is designed for experimental purposes.
 The models are pre-trained and may not work perfectly on all types of food images.
 For production use, consider fine-tuning the models on your specific dataset.